 You are not required to have any previous training in crisis work, only a strong desire to help those in need of services and a positive attitude.

 Volunteers are “on-call” from their homes on nights and weekends, and are required to cover at least four hotline/ hospital accompaniment shifts per month for a minimum of one year.
 Volunteers may also do daytime advocacy in one of our 3 office locations.
 This could include answering the hotline, meeting with clients one to one, and providing accompaniment to court, to Child Advocacy Center interviews, or to hospitals.
 HAVEN offers a great deal of support and guidance to volunteer advocates, both in our offices and on night and weekend shifts.

 There are 3 advocacy trainings per year: January, June, and September.

 Upcoming Volunteer Advocate Trainings:

 - Saturday June 2: 9am-5pm

 - Saturday September 22: 9am-5pm

 - Sunday September 23: 9am-5pm

-CURRENTLY FILLED.
-As a front desk volunteer you will help greet guests/walk-in’s in our reception area and provide support for a range of office tasks and projects.
+As a front desk volunteer you will help greet guests and walk-in clients in our reception area at our Portsmouth office and provide support for a range of office tasks and projects.
 This is an excellent opportunity to learn more about the agency’s operations and to gain valuable administrative experience.
 HAVEN is seeking volunteers who can work in 4 hour shifts (9 a.m. to 1 p.m. – 1 p.m. to 5 p.m.) or full days (9 a.m. to 5 p.m.).
 Training will be provided!